gvwilson/thirdbit/src/fiction/iffy/index.md

 She expected him to run.
 Why wasn't he running?
-She had seen musk ox stampedes in sims—there would be nothing left of him but a trampled puddle on the tundra!
+She had seen musk ox stampedes in sims—there would be nothing left of him but a trampled stain on the tundra!
 Instead, he held his rifle out beside him with one hand and raised the other high over his head.